Last updated on November 11th, 2021 at 04:07 pm

 When buying a Wired headset, it is important to know about how these connect to different types of devices, whether that be Office Phone, PC, Laptop, Mobile Phone or Cordless DECT Phone.

 Outside of choosing a simple USB bottom cord, choosing the correct bottom cable for a system telephone (AVAYA, Siemens, MITEL, Panasonic etc) can be complicated to explain and outside the scope of this headset basics blog.

-We’ve written a detailed blog going into much more detail about how Wired headsets connect to your device.
-You can read more by clicking here.
+We’ve written a detailed blog going into much more detail about how wired headsets connect to your device, you can read more by clicking below.